Friday, March 22, 2013

 I want to end this paper on a personal note.
 Max Weber was right oh so many years ago.
 We humans, including us academics, are on some level fans, we study what we value and we value what we study and that is why we study what we study.
 Like so many other viewers, as Vicky Frost’s Guardian blogs on Forbrydelsen make clear, once I began watching Forbrydelsen—I spent four days or approximately thirty hours of my life watching the two series/seasons of Forbrydelsen—I became obsessed with who killed Nanna Birk Larsen, with the character of Sarah Lund, and yes, with Sarah Lund’s jumper or sweater.
 My obsession with all three continued into the second season.
 As a result I became obsessed with learning as much about the show as I could.
 This paper is the result of that obsession.
 In the social and cultural eyes of this beholder Forbrydelsen is, one of the best television programmes (or films for that matter) I have seen in years.
 I haven't been this addicted to a TV show since Buffy the Vampire Slayer (Joss Whedon, WB, 1997-2001, UPN, 2001-2003), Firefly (Joss Whedon, Fox, 2002), The Thick of It (Armando Iannucci, BBC, 2005, 2007, 2009, 2012), or Outnumbered (Andy Hamilton and Guy Jenkin, BBC, 2007, 2008, 2010, 2011).
 I found Borgen and Broen/Bron, just as addictive.
 I only wish more PBS affiliates followed in the footsteps of the DC area independent public broadcaster MHz Networks which shows a rich menu of international crime drama including the Swedish Wallander series, the Swedish Beck series, the Swedish Maria Wern series, the Swedish Irene Huss series, the French Bruno Cremer Maigret series, the French noir series Engrenages/Spiral, the Italian noir Detective Montalbano series (which successfully ran on BBC 4 in the fall of 2013), the Italian noir Octopus series.
 I would really like to see what the television world beyond the US and the UK has to offer.
 And so also, I think, should academics interested in television studies.

 1. Speaking of the American remake of Forbrydelsen, that show has prompted some in the American press and in the blogosphere to compare the Danish original with its American remake or reimaging.
 For the Daily Beast's Jace Lacob The Killing essentially went off the rails after the pilot and suffered a massive decline in viewership as a result.
-The New York Times's Mike Hale blames the artistic failure of The Killing on the shortness, changes in the plot lines, and the less complex narrative and character arcs of The Killing in comparison to Forbrydelsen.
+The New York Times's Mike Hale blames the artistic failure of The Killing on its shortness, changes in the plot lines, and the less complex narrative and character arcs of The Killing in comparison to Forbrydelsen.
 Some bloggers blogged about both Forbrydelsen and its American remake and re-imagining The Killing simultaneously.
-Like Lacob and Hale Opinionless's bloggers come down on the side of Forbrydelsen in the which is best debate.↩
+Like Lacob and Hale Opinionless's bloggers come down on the side of Forbrydelsen in the which is best debate.

 2.The assassination of Palme and the attempt to solve it reads like a Nordic noir novel, film, or television show.
-Palme’s assassination has been attributed to the Swedish right—Palme was a social democrat—the Jugoslav security services—payback for his support of Jugoslav dissidents—the Kurdish revolutionary movement the PKK—payback for Sweden’s decision to extradite Kurdish revolutionaries to Turkey—a White South African assassination squad—payback for Palme’s support of the anti-apartheid movement—a Chilean—payback for Palme’s criticism of the coup against Allende in 1973 and for Sweden providing asylum to Chilean dissidents in the wake of the coup—someone connected to Swedish arms manufacture Bofors and its AE Services—payback for Palme’s discovery that Bofors was illegally paying bribes to Indian politicians to “promote” its merchandise through AE Services—the Red Army Faction of West Germany—payback for the failure of the Red Army’s attempt to take over the West German embassy in Stockholm which they blamed on Palme—the CIA—Palme got caught up in the Iran-Contra scandal because Bofors was caught up in Iran-Contra—and to a petty criminal and drug dealer.↩
+Palme’s assassination has been attributed to the Swedish right—Palme was a social democrat—the Jugoslav security services—payback for his support of Jugoslav dissidents—the Kurdish revolutionary movement the PKK—payback for Sweden’s decision to extradite Kurdish revolutionaries to Turkey—a White South African assassination squad—payback for Palme’s support of the anti-apartheid movement—a Chilean—payback for Palme’s criticism of the coup against Allende in 1973 and for Sweden providing asylum to Chilean dissidents in the wake of the coup—someone connected to Swedish arms manufacture Bofors and its AE Services—payback for Palme’s discovery that Bofors was illegally paying bribes to Indian politicians to “promote” its merchandise through AE Services—the Red Army Faction of West Germany—payback for the failure of the Red Army’s attempt to take over the West German embassy in Stockholm which they blamed on Palme—the CIA—Palme got caught up in the Iran-Contra scandal because Bofors was caught up in Iran-Contra—and to a petty criminal and drug dealer.

 3. In the metaphors we criticise by category, some critics, like Margaret Lyons (“How The Killing Channeled Twin Peaks Last Night”) and David Bianculli (“’The Killing’: ‘Twin Peaks’ Meets ‘24’ On AMC”), see Forbrydelsen’s American stepchild The Killing, and, by extension, since a significant amount of The Killing is a literal remake of Forbrydelsen, Forbrydelsen itself as the children of Twin Peaks.
 Forbrydelsen creator Sveistrup has admitted to watching and liking, up to a point, Twin Peaks (Chipping) but he also notes that he liked Steven Bochko’s, Charles H. Eglee’s, and Channing Gibson’s Murder One (ABC, 1995-1997), 24, and Prime Suspect and that Forbrydelsen, unlike Twin Peaks, doesn’t deconstruct the noir genre or have the humour Twin Peaks has.
 There are other similarities and differences between the two shows.
 Yes the rain and darkness of Twin Peaks are there in Forbrydelsen and The Killing but this may be because Twin Peaks and The Killing were filmed in the Pacific Northwest, the former in Washington state, the latter in Vancouver, both of which have rainy climates, while Forbrydelsen is filmed in rainy Copenhagen.
 On the other hand the darkness, both physical and metaphorical, that characterises Twin Peaks, Forbrydelsen, and The Killing may simply be due to the fact that all three are the television children of literary noir, German expressionism, French poetic realism, and their American descendent film noir.
-Finally, two things that make Forbrydelsen very different from Twin Peaks is that Forbrydelsen doesn't have any of the supernatural surrealist elements that were a central part of Twin Peaks—something Lyons and Bianculli note—and Forbrydelsen has a much more linear narrative as opposed to the surrealist narrative "structure" that was at the heart of Twin Peaks.↩Nordic Noir Online Sites:
+Finally, two things that make Forbrydelsen very different from Twin Peaks is that Forbrydelsen doesn't have any of the supernatural surrealist elements that were a central part of Twin Peaks—something Lyons and Bianculli note—and Forbrydelsen has a much more linear narrative as opposed to the surrealist narrative "structure" of Twin Peaks.

 Vicky Albritton’s Nordic Noir Blog: Nordic Thrillers, Suspense, and Crime Fiction